elayton13/faecalmiRseq/README.md

 * mouse genome reference e.g. from --> https://www.ncbi.nlm.nih.gov
 * mouse miRNA genome annotation file (mmu.gff3) e.g. from --> https://www.mirbase.org/download/

-all reference files (not the miRNA genome annotation file) need to be indexed prior to use using bowtie-build
+all reference files (not including the miRNA genome annotation file) need to be indexed prior to use using bowtie-build
 e.g. bowtie-build <path_to_ref_fna_file> <path_to_output_file>
 output file should have the suffix .ind

-Please note that there may be newer versions of each of these packages that may contain bug fixes if problems are encountered.
+Please note that there may be newer versions of these packages that may contain bug fixes.

+An R script for performing differential expression analysis of faecal miRNAs across conditions is also provided.
+This R script requires the prior install of DESEq2, dplyr and tidyverse to the R environment.